Gillis Bildt

-Baron Didrik Anders Gillis Bildt (16 October 1820 – 22 October 1894) was a Swedish parliamentarian, military officer, baron and prime minister 1888–1889.
+Baron Didrik Anders Gillis Bildt (16 October 1820 – 22 October 1894) was a Swedish politician and military officer who served as Prime Minister of Sweden from 1888 to 1889.
+As widely respected general, he was appointed head of government by King Oscar II during a tense political deadlock regarding protectionist tariff policy.
+He is the great-great-grandfather of Carl Bildt, prime minister from 1991 to 1994.

 Family

-Gillis Bildt was born in Gothenburg in 1820, son of Lieutenant-Colonel Daniel Fredrik Bildt and Christina Elisabeth Fröding.
-His father died 7 years later in 1827.
-His mother died in 1858.
+Gillis Bildt was born on 16 October 1820 in Gothenburg, Sweden, a son of Lieutenant Colonel Daniel Fredrik Bildt and his wife Christina Elisabeth Fröding.
+His father died seven years later, in 1827.
+His mother lived until 1858.

 In 1848 Gillis married Lucile Rosalie Dufva.
-They had three children: Adéle Elisabeth Bildt (1849–1914), Carl Nils Daniel Bildt (1850–1931), Knut Gillis Bildt (1854–1927).
+They had three children: Adéle Elisabeth Bildt (1849–1914), Carl Nils Daniel Bildt (1850–1931), and Knut Gillis Bildt (1854–1927).

-His great-great-grandson Carl Bildt (b.
-1949) also became Prime Minister of Sweden (1991), later High Representative for Bosnia and Herzegovina (1995).
-Carl Bildt is descended from Gillis Bildt via younger son Knut Gillis Bildt (1854–1927).
+Bildt's great-great-grandson Carl Bildt (born 1949) became Prime Minister of Sweden (1991–1994) and was also High Representative for Bosnia and Herzegovina (1995–1997).
+Carl Bildt is a great-grandson of Knut Gillis Bildt.

 Career

 Military officer

-Gillis Bildt made a career in the military as an artillery officer, rising eventually to Lieutenant General.
+Gillis Bildt made a career in the military as an artillery officer, rising eventually to lieutenant general.

-He passed out from the Royal War Academy in Stockholm in 1837 and joined the Göta artillery regiment.
+He passed out from the Royal War Academy in Stockholm in 1837 and was assigned to Göta Artillery Regiment.
 He completed his higher education in 1842 in Marieberg, where he had come to the attention of Crown Prince Oscar (later King Oscar I) for his diligence and competence.
 After graduation he worked as a mathematics tutor for several years, as well as continuing his military career and entering the Riksdag in 1847.

 "Bildt was not a member of the wealthy or the upper nobility”, chronicles the writer Harald Wieselgren.
 "His personality alone gave him a lever up in the world.
 The competent artillery officer, the charming cavalier, the exemplary young man were combined in the persona of Bildt".

-While a lieutenant he was appointed as an adjutant (or aide) to King Oscar I in 1851.
-He advanced to Major (1854), Lieutenant-Colonel (1856), Colonel (1858).
-In 1859 he became Major General and was chosen by King Karl XV to be his first aide-de-camp.
-Finally in 1875 he was promoted to Lieutenant General.
+While a lieutenant he was appointed as an aide-de-camp to King Oscar I in 1851.
+He advanced to major (1854), lieutenant colonel (1856), colonel (1858).
+In 1859 he became major general and was chosen by King Karl XV to be his first aide-de-camp.
+Finally in 1875 he was promoted to lieutenant general.